 To get a better handle of the traditional Georgian dishes you’ll find all over Tbilisi, check out this post by the Foodie Flashpacker.

-If you’re short on time, these three foods should be on your bucket list
+If you’re short on time, these three foods are typical of Georgian cusisine and should be on your food bucket list.

 - Churchkhela (grapes and walnuts – two food items you will find everywhere in this country)